spiralstudio/mods/README.md

 ## Usage

-All mods need to be loaded using this enhanced [projectx-config](https://github.com/spiralstudio/projectx-config).
+All mods need to be loaded using [projectx-hazard](https://github.com/spiralstudio/projectx-hazard).

 ## Mods